rsyslog/rsyslog/source/configuration/modules/pmdb2diag.rst

 lines without altering it

 The parser is acting after an imfile input.
-This implies that imfile must be configured with needParse to setted to on.
+This implies that imfile must be configured with needParse to set to on.

 Compile
 =======